Now 100 days trial with all sets Now 100 days trial with all sets

 The older your child gets, the more likely it is that you can skip changing diapers at night.

-Firstly, the bladder of a growing toddler has a larger capacity, and secondly, the antidiuretic hormone (ADH) ensures that the body produces less urine at night.
-Your child's sleep is less often disturbed by the urge to urinate, and the amount of urine can easily be absorbed by the diaper.
-Oftentimes, the diaper even remains dry until the morning.
+On the one hand, the bladder of growing toddlers has a larger capacity, and on the other hand, the antidiuretic hormone (ADH) ensures that the body produces less urine at night.
+Your child's sleep is less often disturbed by the urge to urinate, and the amount of urine can be well absorbed by the diaper.
+Often the diaper even stays dry until morning.

-However, with disposable diapers, the situation is less clear.
-Our study found that more than 15 percent of children who use disposable diapers continue to be diapered for four or more years.
-When cloth diapers are used, it's less than one percent of children.
+However, this is less clear with disposable diapers.
+Our study found that more than 15 percent of children who are diapered with disposable diapers are diapered for four years and longer.
+When cloth diapers are used, it is less than one percent of children.

 Photo by @ablondegirlsjourney

-Many newborns have a bowel movement during or after feeding.
-If this is the case with your baby, it's best to change them after feeding.
-However, if your baby often spits up after feeding, wait a bit before changing their diaper or at least be careful not to apply too much pressure on the stomach.
+Many newborns have a bowel movement during or after breastfeeding.
+If this is the case with your baby, you should change it after breastfeeding.
+However, if your baby often spits up after breastfeeding, you should wait a bit before changing or be careful to avoid putting too much pressure on the belly.

-If your baby falls asleep during or after feeding without having a bowel movement, it's better to change them before feeding and then again when they are awake.
+If your baby falls asleep during or after breastfeeding without having a bowel movement, it's better to change it before breastfeeding and only again when it is awake.

-If your baby is impatient once they feel hungry and therefore doesn't want to be changed before feeding, try to recognize the first signs of hunger and change them before they get too hungry.
+If your baby is impatient as soon as it feels hungry and therefore does not want to be changed before feeding, try to recognize the first signs of hunger and change it before it becomes too hungry.

-No, you do not have to change cloth diapers more often than disposable diapers.
-Even though disposable diapers often promise twelve hours of dryness, they should be changed regularly.
-Disposable diapers are not very breathable, and the lack of air circulation in the diaper area makes the baby's skin more prone to fungal infections, rashes, and diaper dermatitis.
+No, you do not need to change cloth diapers more often than disposable diapers.
+Even though disposable diapers often promise twelve hours of dryness, you should change them regularly.
+Disposable diapers are not very breathable, and due to the lack of air circulation in the diaper area, the baby's skin is more susceptible to fungi, rashes, and diaper rash.

-Many people assume that cloth diapers do not hold up as well as disposable diapers.
-However, this is not entirely true.
-Cloth diapers can actually hold up better than disposable diapers at times.
-Moreover, cloth diapers are more sustainable, healthier, and actually cheaper than disposable diapers.
+Many assume that cloth diapers do not hold as well as disposable diapers.
+However, this is not true.
+Cloth diapers sometimes hold even better than disposable diapers.
+Additionally, cloth diapers are more sustainable, healthier, and even cheaper than disposable diapers.

-Judes' goal is to be the most easy-to-use cloth diaper in the world.
-We believe Judes Family has done a great job with this.
-Our Judes cloth diapers are just as easy to use as disposable diapers and are ideal for overnight use.
-While the absorbent inner diaper quickly and securely absorbs all liquids, the waterproof cover provides optimal protection.
-And the material is breathable, ensuring healthy air circulation .
+Judes' goal is to be the simplest cloth diaper in the world.
+We believe Judes Family has done a great job of achieving this.
+Our Judes cloth diaper is as easy to use as disposable diapers and is ideal for use as a nighttime diaper.
+While the absorbent inner diaper quickly and safely absorbs all liquids, the waterproof outer cover provides optimal protection.
+The material is breathable and thus ensures a healthy diaper environment.

-Judes cloth diapers stack on hand recognizing full diaper
+Judes cloth diapers stacked on hand recognizing full diaper

 Photo by @soapbubbbbles

-Your baby's output is an important indicator of their health.
-Especially with breastfed babies, it's a sign of whether they are drinking enough.
+Your baby's excretions are an important indicator of their health condition.
+Especially for breastfed babies, you can tell if they are drinking enough.

-A newborn usually has only one or two wet diapers in the first 48 hours.
-After the milk comes in – approximately two to six days postpartum – your child should have at least five to six full diapers a day (Source: La Leche League)
+A newborn usually has only one to two wet diapers in the first 48 hours.
+After the milk starts flowing – approximately after two to six days – your child should have at least five to six full diapers (Source: La Leche League)

-For a diaper to be considered wet or full doesn't mean it needs to be on the verge of leaking.
+For a diaper to be considered wet or full, it does not mean it has to be on the verge of leaking.

-A diaper is actually considered wet with as little as about six tablespoons of liquid.
-This rule, however, only applies to exclusively breastfed children, meaning your baby is not receiving any fluids other than breast milk during this time.
+A diaper is considered wet at around six tablespoons of liquid.
+However, this rule only applies to exclusively breastfed children, meaning your baby is not receiving any other liquids besides breast milk during this time.

-To get an idea of how much six tablespoons is, you could weigh a diaper when it's dry and then fill it with water and weigh it again.
-That way, you immediately know what a full diaper looks like and feels like, and if in doubt, you can simply check by weighing it.
+To understand how much six tablespoons are, you can weigh a dry diaper, then fill it with water and weigh it again.
+This way, you can know what a full diaper looks and feels like and can easily verify it by weighing if in doubt.

-Besides wet diapers, there are, of course, other factors that can indicate whether your baby is getting enough nourishment.
+Besides wet diapers, there are, of course, other factors that can help you determine if your baby is getting enough nourishment.

-Weight gain and growth of your child are important signs of whether your child is developing well.
-Maternity clinics, midwives, and pediatricians regularly check for an increase in weight.
-There is no need for you to weigh your child between appointments.
+Weight gain and growth of your child are important indicators of whether your child is developing well.
+Birth clinic, midwife, and pediatrician regularly check the weight gain.
+It is not necessary for you to weigh your child between appointments.

-Also, the appearance of your baby can provide clues about adequate nutritional intake:
+Also, the appearance of your baby provides clues to sufficient nutritional intake:

 • Rosy skin color

 In addition to these factors, you can also pay attention to your baby's behavior.
-A healthy baby will naturally show when it's hungry.
-Try to pay attention to their hunger cues and feed your baby on demand – As a guideline: most
+A healthy baby will naturally show you when it is hungry.
+Try to watch for its hunger cues and breastfeed your baby on demand – as a guideline: most

-breastfed babies feed 8 to 12 times in 24 hours in the first few weeks (Source: La Leche League).
+Breastfed babies drink 8 to 12 times in 24 hours during the first weeks (Source: La Leche League).

-The first bowel movement – meconium – is blackish to dark green and is an important sign of a healthy digestive tract.
+The first bowel movement – meconium – is blackish to dark green and is an important sign of a healthy intestinal tract.

-Usually, the newborn will pass the meconium 12 to 48 hours after birth.
-By the fourth day at the latest, the meconium should have made its way into the diaper.
+Typically, the newborn passes the meconium 12 to 48 hours after birth.
+By the fourth day, the meconium should have appeared in the diaper at the latest.

-Breast milk stool changes during this time, and its color and consistency vary between ochre, yellowish or mustard brown and liquid, soft, or yogurt-like – all of these stool types are completely normal.
-The smell varies from aromatic to slightly sour.
-Some also say that it smells like yeast or even fruity.
+The breast milk stool changes over time, and the color and consistency vary between ochre, yellowish, or mustard brown and liquid, soft, or yogurt-like – all these stool types are completely normal.
+The smell ranges from aromatic to slightly sour.
+Some also say the smell is yeasty or even fruity.

-The bowel movements of formula-fed babies are more pasty than those of breastfed babies.
-Sometimes it is already formed.
-The color of the stool ranges from light yellow to dark green – there's a wide spectrum of colors.
-The smell is often more intense compared to the diaper contents of breastfed infants.
+The stool of bottle-fed babies is more mushy than that of breastfed babies.
+Sometimes it is even already formed.
+The color of the stool ranges from pale yellow to dark green – the range of colors is wide.
+The smell is often more intense compared to the diaper contents of breastfed babies.

 Did the text answer all your questions?
-If you have more questions, feel free to let us know in the comments!
-Follow us for all information about our cloth diapers on Instagram and join the conversation with other Judes users in the comments.
+If you have further questions, feel free to let us know in the comments!
+Follow us for all information about our cloth diapers on Instagram and exchange ideas with other Judes users in the comments.

-With boys, it is essential to ensure that the penis points downward in the diaper.
-If it points upwards or to the side, there will most likely be leaking.
+For boys, you should ensure that the penis points downwards in the diaper.
+If it points upwards or sideways instead, leaking is inevitable.

 We use cookies to ensure you get the best experience on our website.